Binary tree: Recursive extended tree definition

+To be complete from the graph point of view, both definitions of a tree should be extended by a definition of the corresponding branches sets.
+Informally, the branches set can be described as a set of all ordered pairs of nodes (r, s) where r is a root node of any subtree appearing in the definition, and s is a root node of any of its T1 and T2 subtrees (in case the respective subtree is not empty).

 Another way of imagining this construction (and understanding the terminology) is to consider instead of the empty set a different type of node—for instance square nodes if the regular ones are circles.

 Using graph theory concepts

 A binary tree is a rooted tree that is also an ordered tree (a.k.a. plane tree) in which every node has at most two children.
-A rooted tree naturally imparts a notion of levels (distance from the root), thus for every node a notion of children may be defined as the nodes connected to it a level below.
+A rooted tree naturally imparts a notion of levels (distance from the root); thus, for every node, a notion of children may be defined as the nodes connected to it a level below.
 Ordering of these children (e.g., by drawing them on a plane) makes it possible to distinguish a left child from a right child.
-But this still doesn't distinguish between a node with left but not a right child from a one with right but no left child.
+But this still does not distinguish between a node with left but not a right child from a node with right but no left child.

-The necessary distinction can be made by first partitioning the edges, i.e., defining the binary tree as triplet (V, E1, E2), where (V, E1 ∪ E2) is a rooted tree (equivalently arborescence) and E1 ∩ E2 is empty, and also requiring that for all j ∈ { 1, 2 } every node has at most one Ej child.
+The necessary distinction can be made by first partitioning the edges; i.e., defining the binary tree as triplet (V, E1, E2), where (V, E1 ∪ E2) is a rooted tree (equivalently arborescence) and E1 ∩ E2 is empty, and also requiring that for all j ∈ { 1, 2 }, every node has at most one Ej child.
 A more informal way of making the distinction is to say, quoting the Encyclopedia of Mathematics, that "every node has a left child, a right child, neither, or both" and to specify that these "are all different" binary trees.

 Types of binary trees

-Tree terminology is not well-standardized and so varies in the literature.
+Tree terminology is not well-standardized and therefore may vary among examples in the available literature.